ejboettcher/Talk-ProcessingLargeDatawithPandas/READMD.md

 And in 1676 Ole Roemer (Rømer) armed with only paper, pencil, telescope and wind up watch (which was not even good enough to navigate a ship with) calculated the speed of LIGHT within 30% by looking at Jupiter's moon Io.

 This required LOTS of observations over years and years by multiple people.
-Since Romer was not trying to calculate the speed of light at the time, but when Io would have an ellipse, he must have had to recalculate he calculations over and over again by hand.
+Since Romer was not trying to calculate the speed of light at the time, but when Io would have an ellipse, he must have had to recalculate he calculations over and over again by hand to ensure there was not a mistake in the math or observations.

-So we have it a bit easier.
-With only having to deal with NaNs.
+So we have it a bit easier, when we only having to deal with NaNs.

 But, you say my data is BIG and I want an answer today and not wait a decade.
 Lets talk about the library Pandas.